DileepGolla/Hello-World-WEB-API/README.md

 This Application Consists of :

 - API- This contains the WEB API code.
-- API.Tests- Unit test cases to test the application.
+- APIUnitTests.Tests- Unit test cases to test the application.
 - Business.Models- Contains the database/list tables and corresponding models.
 - Business.Services- Contains all the repository calls.
-- ConsoleApp- Console application to print Hello World on the console.
+- HelloWorld- Console application to print Hello World on the console.
 - RepositoryLayer- Contains all the database/list calls.

 Project Approach: